 - It’s for people who were hobbled by a careening truck and Pret-a-Manger is the closest place they could drag their bleeding body to.

-- Their food contains rare, precious ingredients like beluga caviar or emeralds.
+- Pret’s food contains rare, precious ingredients like beluga caviar or Beyonce’s nail clippings .

-- It’s part of a bizarre competition where each sandwich might contain a Willy Wonka-like ticket to someday own the factory that puked out these sandwiches.
-Yum!
+- Each sandwich may contain a Willy Wonka-like ticket for a chance to win the factory that puked it out.

-- It’s for people with low self esteem who don’t think they deserve warm food or fresh coffee served to them by another human being.
+- It’s for people with low self esteem who don’t think they deserve warm, fresh food served by a human.

 You know who else is not off the hook (so to speak)?
 Yushi and their horrendous refrigerated sushi.
 Cold rice?
-Yeah, pass the wasabi and a bag of dirt I can throw on Iron Chef Morimoto.
+Please pass the wasabi and a bag of dirt to throw on Iron Chef Morimoto.